 “Fine,” he bit out.
 “But I don’t want to know the details.”

-John nodded and wisely let the conversation drop, picking his paper up instead.
+John nodded and wisely let the conversation drop, returning his focus to his paper.

 A knock sounded from the door.